Constitution and Bylaws

 Article II: Purpose

-The purpose of GCB is to promote the general welfare of the legally blind people of Georgia and to cooperate with ACB in activities to promote the well-being of all blind people:
+The purpose of GCB is to promote the general welfare of legally blind people of Georgia and to cooperate with ACB in activities to promote the wellbeing of all blind people:

 A. By providing a forum for the views of blind people from all walks of life throughout Georgia;